 Option (B): Merging the Western Siberia & NE Europe/North-west Europe and Northern Siberia/Caspian populations.

-Option (C): Retaining the Western Siberia & NE Europe/North-west Europe and splitting the Northern Siberia/Caspian populations into a SW European and a C Asian wintering populations.
+Option (C): Retaining the Western Siberia & NE Europe/North-west Europe and splitting the Northern Siberia/Caspian populations into a SE European and a C Asian wintering populations.

 What is the evidence supporting the proposal?